alpheustangs/rowid.js/README.md

 #### `decode`

-This function decode the ID into a Date.
+This function decodes the ID into a Date.

 ```typescript
 import { RowID, decode } from "rowid";